Susan Warshaw, MSW ’79

 A career highlight for Davisson was watching At Home go public on the New York Stock Exchange in 2016.
 Under her leadership, the company was designated a 2017 Great Place to Work and grew to more than 200 stores in 40 states.

-Davisson received her undergraduate degree from Southern Illinois University and earned her Master of Arts in human resource management from WashU’s University College while working full-time.
-She is a proud supporter of the college and is actively engaged in other philanthropic work, including serving on the board of Elizabeth Toon Charities.
+Davisson received her undergraduate degree from Southern Illinois University and earned her Master of Arts in Human Resource Management from Washington University’s University College while working full-time.
+She is a proud supporter of the college through her role on the University College Advisory Board and is actively engaged in other philanthropic work, including serving on the board of Elizabeth Toon Charities.
 In addition, Davisson is an active member of the Society of Human Resource Management and the International Women’s Forum, dedicated to the empowerment of diverse female leaders.

 St. Louis, MO.